‘Well-known’ railway worker Peter, 66, celebrates 50 years of service at Peterborough Station

 ‘He loves his job because he gets to do and see everything that he likes every day’

-A Dogsthorpe man is preparing to celebrate 50 years of working at Peterborough Station this weekend.
+A Dogsthorpe man is celebrating 50 years of working at Peterborough Railway Station this weekend.

 Peter Taylor, 66, first started working for what was know then as British Rail on March 5, 1973.